supriya-project/supriya/docs/source/examples/keyboard_input.rst

 ```````````````

 Input from a computer keyboard is more complicated because we need to simulate
-a larger pitch space than we have keys on our computer keyboard.
+a larger pitch space than we have physical keys available.
 We'll use the
 `pynput`_ library to listen for key presses and releases, and mimic `Ableton
 Live`_'s QWERTY keyboard feature.
 Take a look and then let's discuss.